Get AI SEO for FREE.

 This rule is not recommended for live websites as it blocks search engine bots from crawling and indexing your website.

-You can use this rule when your website is in the development stage, where you wouldn’t want the crawlers to access and index the contents which are yet to be shown.
+You can use this rule when your website is in the development stage, where you wouldn’t want the crawlers to access and index the content that is yet to be shown.

 User-agent: *